Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

 - Link to `man elf` before start explaining the `readelf` output.
 And maybe during the explaining too?

-- Talk about sh_link in the symbol section?
-And in the relocation section?
 - Link the relocation type to its docs.
 - Talk about the program header only after showing the section header table, and the disassembly.